 The District is committed to providing requested records as quickly and efficiently as possible.
 To help us provide you the most accurate and timely response, please carefully identify the information that you need.
 Very broad or non-specific requests can take longer to fulfill and may become costly to the requester.
-If you need assistance, contact Karen Reese at email@example.com or call 831.475.8500.
+If you need assistance, contact Emma Olin at firstname.lastname@example.org or call 831.475.8500.

 To access Soquel Creek Water District's Catalog of Enterprise Systems, click HERE (To learn more about our compliance with CA Senate Bill 272, go to the bottom of this page)

 Public records access guidelines

 In accordance with the California Public Records Act, Government Code Section 6250 et seq.; Title 17, California Code of Regulations, Section 91000 et seq.; and Article I, Section 3 of the California State Constitution, the Soquel Creek Water District (SqCWD) makes public records available to the public upon request.
 The SqCWD has established the following guidelines to ensure that members of the public fully understand and are afforded the opportunity to use their constitutional right to review and obtain copies of public records.
 A copy of these guidelines will be posted in the lobby of the SqCWD Main Office and on the District’s web site, and a copy of these guidelines will be provided free of charge upon request.